SAP-samples/btp-kyma-multitenant-extension/mission-intro.md

 * Freedom to use non-SAP frameworks and tools without CAP neither SAPUI5 (but indeed SAP Fiori like UI)

 # Known Issues
-Check this [page](https://github.tools.sap/saas-extension-on-kyma/easyfranchise-main/labels/known%20Issue) to get an overview about the known issues.
+The tutorial is provided on the "as-is" basis.
+Currently, there are no known issues for for the tutorial project.

-# How to Obtain Support?
+## How to Obtain Support?

 Please check if you find an answer in the [troubleshooting](documentation/appendix/troubleshooting/README.md) chapter.

-Create an issue to get [support](#) or to report using [mistake in the step-by-step description](#).
+Create an issue to get support or to report a bug [here](issues/new/choose).

-# How to Provide Feedback?
+## How to Provide Feedback?

 Have you found the enablement material easy to understand?
 Are you missing something?
 What can we improve?
-Please [share](#) your feedback, so that we can improve the documentation and provide a better material for future stakeholders.
+Please [share](issues/new/choose) your feedback, so that we can improve the documentation and provide a better material for future stakeholders.

 # What's New?
 Check the details of our last releases [here](documentation/introduction/whats-new/README.md).